 Example – #2

-Let us take the latest annual report of Apple Inc. to explain the calculation of the quick ratio.
+Let us take the latest annual report of Apple Inc. to explain the quick ratio calculation.
 As per the annual report for the year ended on Sep 29, 2018, the following information is available:

-Out of the above mentioned current assets, only cash and cash equivalents, marketable securities, net accounts receivable, vendor non-trade receivables and other current assets can be considered to be quick assets.
+Out of the above-mentioned current assets, only cash and cash equivalents, marketable securities, net accounts receivable, vendor non-trade receivables, and other current assets can be considered quick assets.

-Quick Ratio is calculated by using the formula given below
+Calculate Quick Ratio using the formula given below: